UBC-NLP/marbert/README.md

 | **ARBERT**  | Several (6 sources) | 6.2B/6.2B      | WordPiece     | 100K/100K    | no    | base          | 163M   |
 | **MARBERT** | Arabic Twitter      | 15.6B/15.6B    | WordPiece     | 100K/100K    | no    | base          | 163M   |

-## 2 Models Evaluation
+## 2 ArBench
 To  evaluate  our  models,   we  propose  **ArBench**,   a new benchmark for multi-dialectal Arabic language understanding.  ***ArBench is built using 41 datasets targeting 5 different tasks/task clusters***, allowing us to offer a series of standardized experiments under rich conditions.

+## 3 Models Evaluation
-When fine-tuned on ArBench,  ARBERT and MARBERT collectively achieve new SOTA  with sizeable margins compared to all existing models such as mBERT, XLM-R (Base and Large), and  AraBERT on 37 out of 45 classification tasks on the 41 datasets (82.22).
+When fine-tuned on ArBench,  ARBERT and MARBERT collectively achieve new SOTA  with sizeable margins compared to all existing models such as mBERT, XLM-R (Base and Large), and  AraBERT on 37 out of 45 classification tasks on the 41 datasets (82.22%).

-### 2.1 Sentiment Analysis
+### 3.1 Sentiment Analysis

 | **Dataset (#classes)** |  **mBERT** | **XLM-R<sub>B</sub>** | **XLM-R<sub>L</sub>** | **AraBERT** | **ARBERT** | **MARBERT** |
 |--------------------|:------:|:----------:|:-----------:|:-------:|:------:|:-------:|